Lecce in italy has so much on offer and is guaranteed to have a great family vacation.

 A beautiful piazza lies in front which affords nice views down onto Santa Maria di Leuca.

-Visit Specchia with kids
+Visit Specchia in Lecce with Kids

 Specchia is a charming village set on a small hill and surrounded by olive groves.
 The village is inland in the Lecce province only 20 min drive from the southern beaches.